 Where did you complete your undergraduate degree?

-Dual bachelor's degree: I earned a BS in chemical engineering at Rutgers University and a BEng in Energy Engineering and Automation at South China University of Technology.
+Dual bachelor's degree: I earned a BS in chemical engineering at Rutgers University and a BEng in Energy Engineering and Automation at the South China University of Technology.

 Please provide your lab and description of research.